Tennis ball: Packaging

 Before 1925, tennis balls were packaged in wrapped paper and paperboard boxes.
 In 1925, Wilson-Western Sporting Goods Company introduced cardboard tubes.
 In 1926, the Pennsylvania Rubber Company released a hermetically sealed pressurized metal tube that held three balls with a churchkey to open the top.
 Beginning in the 1980s, plastic (from recycled PET) cans with a full-top pull-tab seal and plastic lid fit three or four balls per can.
-Pressureless balls often come in net bags or buckets since they do not need to be pressure-sealed.
+Pressureless balls often come in net bags or buckets since they need not be pressure-sealed.

 Disposal

 Each year approximately 325 million balls are produced, which contributes roughly 20000 t of waste in the form of rubber that is not easily biodegradable.
 Historically, tennis ball recycling has not existed.
 Balls from The Championships, Wimbledon are now recycled to provide field homes for the nationally threatened Eurasian harvest mouse.

 In literature

 The gift of tennis balls offered to Henry in Shakespeare's Henry V is portrayed as the final insult which re-ignites the Hundred Years' War between England and France.

 John Webster also refers to tennis balls in The Duchess of Malfi.